 Emma joined us in January 2016.
 She has natural gifts in engaging with and teaching others and is currently studying a Certificate IV in Outdoor Recreation.
 She continues to exceed all expectations and is a wonderful addition to the Emu Gully team.

 Anita also joined us in January 2016 as an Emu Gully intern.
 She is full of spirit with a heart to learn and positively impact other lives.
 She is currently studying a Certificate III in Outdoor Recreation and is developing beautifully into an insightful and endearing facilitator.
 We appreciate her sweetness and compassion for others.

-Cole began his employment at Emu Gully in our maintenance department, but has evolved into a well-rounded and talented individual who now facilitates our camps.
+Cole began his employment at Emu Gully in Facilities, but has evolved into a well-rounded and talented individual who now facilitates our camps.
 We are lucky to have him.
 Cole is incredibly enthusiastic and loves connecting with and making a positive difference in the lives of young people.
 Cole has completed his Certificate IV in Outdoor Recreation.

 Jude has been a part of the Catering team since 2007.
 She plays a very important role in keeping the kitchen functioning efficiently and is always calm and professional.
 She is a tireless worker and a vital part of the Emu Gully family.

-Stacey works casually in the catering team and has now moved to fulltime.
+Stacey began casually in the catering team and has now moved to fulltime.
 She plays a vital role in our food preparation and delivery.
 She has a sweet and fun personality and is a blessing to us all.